 Estero is rapidly approaching “build out” with approximately 400 acres of vacant land left to be developed of the total 17,000 acres in the Village of Estero.
 Currently, Estero has 17 projects under construction.
 Another handful of developments are making their way through the Village’s planning and zoning process.

 The ECCL has contracted Dave Place of GIS Solutions of Florida to create a digital map showing the locations of developments currently under construction in Estero.
 This makes it easier to visualize the “big picture” of how our community is growing.
-The map can be accessed on the ECCL website: http://esterotoday.com/active-developments-in-estero/.

 The Village is in a transition period in regards to zoning.
 Of the 17 developments currently under construction, 14 of them received their zoning approvals from Lee County before Estero’s incorporation.
 As a consequence, the Village does not have the authority to reduce the scope or density of these projects.
 The three developments which went through the Village’s zoning process are Lee Health Coconut Point, Genova and The Reef II (an expansion of existing student apartments).